autonity/docs.autonity.org/concepts/ofd/index.md

 #### Jail

-Jailing for omission accountability is as described in the concept [Accountable fault detection (AFD), Protocol primitives, Jail](/concepts/accountability/#jail) with the exception that:
+Jailing for omission accountability is as described in the concept [Accountability Fault Detection (AFD), Protocol primitives, Jail](/concepts/accountability/#jail) with the exception that:

 - jailing for inactivity may be applied as part of a slashing penalty if the _offending validator_ commits an _offence_ while on _probation_.
 - jailing transitions the _offending validator_ from an `active` to a `jailedForInactivity` or `jailboundForInactivity` state.
 Jailing is either *temporary* or *permanent*.